02 Jan CCSD Trustees approve 2019 legislative platform

 CCSD’s top priority in the 2019 Legislature is to stabilize its budget by modernizing the K-12 school funding formula and increasing the public dollars dedicated to, and staying with, K-12 education.

-The funding priority highlights the Board of School Trustees 2019 legislative platform, which was approved at the board’s most recent meeting.
+The funding priority highlights the Board of School Trustees 2019 legislative platform.

 The School District’s representatives in Carson City will advocate to increase the base funding formula to: